-- Y2 notice that animals, including humans, have offspring which grow into adults - Y2 find out about and describe the basic needs of animals, including humans, for survival (water, food and air) - Y2 describe the importance for humans of exercise, eating the right amounts of different types of food, and hygiene.

-Children will consolidate their understanding of how babies develop into children and then into adults and their own physical development.
+Statutory Science Curriculum Y2 notice that animals, including humans, have offspring which grow into adults Y2 find out about and describe the basic needs of animals, including humans, for survival (water, food and air) Y2 describe the importance for humans of exercise, eating the right amounts of different types of food, and hygiene.
+Healthy & Safe er Lifestyles 6 SR 2 Sex and Relationships Education Children will co onsolidate their understanding of how babies develop into children and then into adults and their own physical development.
 They will think about their responsibilities and how these have changed.
 They will then consider what babies and young children need to stay healthy and safe.
-The themes covered in this unit are 'the human life cycle', growing up', personal responsibilities' and 'parents, carers and families'.

-To know that humans produce babies that grow into children and then into adults e.g. show understanding that my parents were once children, describe what babies children and adults can do at different ages and recognise baby animals and their parents.

-To consider the ways they have changed physically since they were born e.g. describe things I can do now that I couldn't do as a baby; describe ways my body will change as I get older e.g. teeth change, hair changes colour

-To consider their responsibilities now and compare these with when they were younger e.g. explain some things I did when I was a baby e.g. cried a lot; describe some responsibilities I have now e.g. I feed myself; explain some ways I can help other people now I am older e.g. tidy my bedroom

-To understand the needs of babies and young children.
+The themes covered in this unit are 'the humar n life cycle', growing up', personal responsibilities' and 'parents, carers and families'.
+What will my C Child Learn? numans produce babies that grow into children and then into adults e.g. show understanding that my parents were once children, describe what babies dults can do at different ages and recognise baby animals and their parents.
+To consider the ways they have changed physically since they were born e.g. describe things I can do now that I couldn't do as a baby; describe ways my body will change as I get older e.g. teeth change, hair changes colour To consider their responsibilities now and compare these with when they were younger e.g. explain some things I did when I was a baby e.g. cried a lot; describe some responsibilities I have now e.g. I feed myself; explain some ways I can help other people now I am older e.g. tidy my bedroom To understand the needs of babies and young children.

-• Y3 explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal.
+Statutory Science Curriculum • Y3 explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal.